yaml/yaml-spec/spec/spec.md

 A YAML _schema_ is a combination of a set of [tags] and a mechanism for [resolving] [non-specific tags].
+Implementations may [recognize] [tags] outside the specified schema.

 ## #.
 Failsafe Schema